Improved Classical and Quantum Algorithms for the Shortest Vector Problem via Bounded Distance Decoding: Algorithms with a time-memory tradeoff for lattice problems

-We assume that the input vectors in list $L_2$ satisfy \eqref{uniform}, introducing a statistical distance of at most $10\cdot q^{-5n/2}$.
+It follows that, by introducing a statistical distance of at most $10q^{-5n/2}$ on the input, we can assume that the input vectors in list $L_2$ satisfy \eqref{uniform}.
 Notice that after the algorithm found $i$ vectors for any $i < q^{n/d} $, it has removed $8id$ vectors from $L_2$.
-We will show that for each vector from $L_1$ (which is uniformly sampled from $\cL/q\cL$) with constant probability we will find $8d$-vectors in Step (3).
+We will show that for each vector from $L_1$ (which is uniformly sampled from $\cL/q\cL$) with constant probability we will find $8d$-vectors in Step ~\ref{tradeoff_svp:step:3}.

 After $i<q^{n/d}$ output vectors have been found, there are $M=N'-8id$ vectors remaining in the list $L_2$.
 There are $\binom{M}{8d}$ different $8d$-combinations possible with vectors remaining in $L_2$.